 - Past or current child neglect, child abuse and/or molestation

-- Inadequate parental concern for the child’s scholastic and health needs
+- Inadequate consideration for the child’s health and education

-- If the relocation will grant more resources and opportunities to the child and parent
+- If the relocation will benefit the child and custodial parent

 - The child’s feelings toward the move